 Medical Reviewer

 Board-certified physician and Medical Reviewer for US Telehealth Review.
-Dr. Schwartz performs medical accuracy review on every provider review, clinical guide, and trial summary published on this site.
+Dr. Schwartz performs medical accuracy review on every provider review, clinical guide, and trial summary published on US Telehealth Review.
 His clinical focus spans GLP-1 receptor agonist therapeutics, obesity medicine, and compounded sterile pharmacy oversight (USP <797>, 503A and 503B pathway distinctions).
-All medication safety claims and clinical disclosures on this site are reviewed by Dr. Schwartz prior to publication.
+All medication safety claims and clinical disclosures on US Telehealth Review are reviewed by Dr. Schwartz prior to publication.

 Areas of expertise: Semaglutide and tirzepatide pharmacology, compounded GLP-1 quality assurance, obesity medicine, telehealth clinical protocols.